Liberation (Lippy Lou song)

 "Liberation" is a 1995 song by British recording artist Lippy Lou, released as her debut single.
 Produced by German DJ and producer Mike Koglin, it was described by Billboard as a "coming out anthem" and was released on Boy George's record label More Protein.
-It peaked at number 57 on the UK Singles Chart, but was a even bigger hit on the UK Dance Chart, reaching number 8.
+It peaked at number 57 on the UK Singles Chart, but was an even bigger hit on the UK Dance Chart, reaching number 8.
 Outside Europe, it peaked at number 102 in Australia.
 A music video was made to accompany the song, directed by director Ben Unwin.
 It has a blue sepia tone.
 In 1996, the song was again released as "Liberation (The CD Comeback Mixes)", with new remixes.

 In a 1994 interview, Lippy Lou told about making the song, "I first thought of making this record to save on all the stamps I'd have to buy to tell everyone back home about my sexual preferences.
 I had a moment of worry, but it disappeared pretty quickly.
 I'm proud of this record.
 It makes an important statement about freedom and acceptance."